gasti-jm/argentum-online-lwjgl3/README.md

 <br/>

 <p>
-  MMORPG Video Game of the year 1999 created in Visual Basic 6.0 by Pablo Marquez (Morgolock), this game is open source. <br/>
+  MMORPG Video Game of the year 1999 created in Visual Basic 6.0 by Pablo Marquez (Morgolock), this game is open source. <br/> <br/>
-  I have translated in Java under LWJGL3, this game would be your base client, it would be necessary to implement the multiplayer with your server.
+  I have translated it to Java with LWJGL3, this game would be the base client, the connection to the server is being implemented with Java sockets.
+The java server has not been developed yet, but you can use the Argentum Online Alkon v13.0 server from VB6.
 </p>

 # How to compile